BettercareHealth/bettercare/nc/nc-0-2-copyright.md

 ISBN (PDF ebook): 978-1-920218-57-7

-All text in this book excluding the tests and answers is published under the Creative Commons Attribution Non-Commercial No Derivatives License.
-You can read up about this license at http://creativecommons.org/licenses/by-nc-nd/3.0/.
+Excluding content explicitly credited to others, this book is published under a Creative Commons Attribution Non-Commercial No Derivatives License.
+For details, see [creativecommons.org/licenses/by-nc-nd/4.0](http://creativecommons.org/licenses/by-nc-nd/4.0/).

-The multiple-choice tests and answers in this publication may not be reproduced, stored in a retrieval system, or transmitted in any form or by any means without the prior permission of Electric Book Works, www.electricbookworks.com.

-Bettercare is a division of Electric Book Works (Pty) Ltd. Visit our websites at [electricbookworks.com](http://www.electricbookworks.com) and [bettercare.co.za](http://bettercare.co.za).
+This licence means you may share, copy and redistribute the material in any medium or format under the following terms:

+* Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+* Non-Commercial — You may not use the material for commercial purposes.
+* No Derivatives — If you remix, transform, or build upon the material, you may not distribute the modified material.